dumlutimuralp/antrea-packet-walks/part_c/README.md

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.2.34 (backend2 pod IP)
 - Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
 - Destination MAC = aa:bb:cc:dd:ee:ff (When the destination pod is on a different node this global virtual MAC is used.
-It is explained in Section 12)
+It is explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d#12-arp-process)

 ### 9.11.1 Classifier Table #0